Perhaps the number one rule in life is to look after your feet – and everything else will follow.

-This is an ultralight wading boot that’s highly versatile, made with a quick-drying Clarino microfiber that apparently offers a better strength-to-weight ratio than leather.
+Orivis makes some of the best fishing boots around, and this ultralight wading boot is no exception.
+Highly versatile, it’s made with a quick-drying Clarino microfiber that offers a better strength-to-weight ratio than leather.

-Thanks to the science boffins, you have a durable, lightweight boot that keeps the elements at bay, while limiting foot fatigue.
+Thanks to the science boffins, you have durable, lightweight fishing boots that keep the elements at bay, while limiting foot fatigue.

 High-wear zones have an additional layer of abrasion-resistant rubber spray, and the EVA midsole offers superior comfort for all-day use.

-Orvis have knocked it out of the park with this fishing footwear.
-It’s extremely lightweight and comfortable, and with its reduced bulk, it won’t take up as much space in your luggage as other boots in its class.
+Orvis have knocked it out of the park with these fishing shoes.
+They’re extremely lightweight and comfortable, and with its reduced bulk, it won’t take up as much space in your luggage as similar fishing boots in its class.

 Made with a neoprene frame – the kind of material that you’ll find in the best spearfishing wetsuits – these boots were born to be near the water.